-Llogara National Park lies in the southwest of the country and is the setting of one of the most incredible drives in southeastern Europe.
+Llogara National Park lies in the country’s southwest and is the setting of one of the most incredible drives in southeastern Europe.
 The park’s central feature and attraction is the Llogara Pass, a road that reaches a height of 1,000 meters above sea level—quite impressive knowing that the park lies very close to the Adriatic coast.

 You’ll find a collection of restaurants and other services at the top of the pass, offering you a perfect spot from which to enjoy the breathtaking views.

 Swim In Lake Ohrid

 Lake Ohrid is among Europe’s oldest and deepest lakes, providing a habitat for a wide variety of animal and plant species, many of which are endemic to the region.
 Its aquatic ecosystem is critical, so UNESCO protects the lake as a World Heritage Site and a Biosphere Reserve.

 Tirana’s Preze Castle

 In the countryside, a stone’s throw from the Tirana city center, you will find the ruins of Preze Castle, dating back several centuries.
-This 15th-century castle has four towers and is a trendy place to visit, with beautiful views, too.
+This 15th-century castle has four towers and is a trendy place to visit, with beautiful views.

 Winter Sports At Dardha

 When the snow falls in abundance on the high mountains during the winter months, Dardha is packed with local and international visitors.
 This is a relatively small resort, but certainly, one to enjoy, with two ski lifts.